.jpg)

 - The checked invoice information is automatically recorded in the financial system for easier payments and managing what is owed.

-Types of Invoicing: B2B, B2C, B2G
+Types of Invoicing: B2B, B2C, B2G.

 B2B, or Business-to-Business, Invoicing